MayaFlux/MayaFlux/README.md

 MayaFlux welcomes collaboration.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+**New to MayaFlux?** Start with [Starter Tasks](docs/StarterTasks.md) or [Build Operations](docs/BuildOps.md).

 All contributors must follow [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

 ---

 ## Authorship & Ethics

+**Primary Author and Maintainer:**
+Ranjith Hegde — independent researcher and developer.

+MayaFlux is a project initiated, designed, and developed almost entirely by Ranjith Hegde since March 2025, with discussions and early contributions from collaborators (hoping for more in the future).
+The project reflects an ongoing investigation into **digital-first multimedia computation** treating sound, image, and data as a unified numerical continuum rather than separate artistic domains.

 For authorship, project ownership, and ethical positioning, see [ETHICAL_DECLARATIONS.md](ETHICAL_DECLARATIONS.md).